a-r-m-i-n/dce/Documentation/UsersManual/General.rst

 table then the repository is instantiated and a ``findByUid()`` is called for every ``uid``.
 The complete Extbase models are then taken over to the Fluid template (as an array).

-If the table is not part of an Extbase extension than the corresponding record is loaded from the database and handed over as an associated array.
+If the table is not part of an Extbase extension, the corresponding record is loaded from the database and handed over as an associated array.

 .. caution::